 - Iron and pressing cloth (I used a dish towel)

 You’ll want to keep your images simple.
-I didn’t want to do multiple colors, so I tried to focus on images that I could make into one layer.
+I didn’t want to do multiple colors, so I tried to focus on selecting images that would work in one layer.

-I “ungrouped” the image, and deleted everything but the base layer.
+I “ungrouped” the image, and hid everything but the base layer.
 Now you have a single layer image for your design.

 I flipped my image so the train would be traveling in the other direction.
 Then I used the heart image and “sliced” each heart into the train image.
 If you are uncertain about how to use the slice tool in Design Space, you can check out my tutorial HERE.

-After I added the hearts, I felt the other two cars needed something, so I used an “X” and an “O” from “3 Bird’s Life’s a Party” text.
-And really it’s a personal choice, however I wanted a bold and whimsical font for these letters.
+After I added the hearts, I felt the other two cars needed something, so I used an “X” and an “O” from the “3 Bird’s Life’s a Party” font.
+And really it’s a personal choice, however, I wanted a bold and whimsical font for these letters.
 I used the slice function to cut those out as well.

-Next I added the “Happy Valentines Day” in that same text.
+Next, I added the “Happy Valentines Day” in that same text.
 You can see the finished image on the right.
 So cute on this mini fabric tote!

-A weeding box around your image not only makes weeding easier, but it also helps with placement on your project.
+A weeding box around your image not only makes weeding easier but also helps with placement on your project.

-To do this, create a rectangle (or other shape) that is about the same size as your project.
-You could crop in closer, but with this little area that is only 7″ x 5″ there was not much vinyl wasted.
+To do this, create a rectangle (or another shape) that is about the same size as your project.
+You could crop in closer, but with this little area that is only 7″ x 5,” there was not much vinyl wasted.